Create a social app to log runs with running buddies

 slack run

-After you've chosen your app and assigned it to your workspace, you can switch over to the app in Slack and try it out.
+After you've chosen your app and assigned it to your workspace, you can switch over to the app in Slack and give it a spin.
 Use the link triggers you created previously; when you paste the Shortcut URLs into the box and post them as messages, they'll unfurl and give you buttons for invoking our workflows.

 Here is an example of the message displayed after logging a run: